 On a recent family road trip to Toronto, we decided to pop over to the gorgeous Niagara Falls for a night on our way home.
 Famous for being the most popular honeymoon destination in the world, I wasn’t sure what it would be like for kids.
-I discovered that at 5 years old, my son Harry was the perfect age to love every minute of our family trip to these towering falls.
+I discovered that at 5 years old, my son Harry was the perfect age to love every minute of our first family visit to Niagara Falls.

-Considering planning a trip to Niagara Falls?
+Considering planning a family Visit to Niagara Falls?
 Pin this for later!

 Photo Credit: Niagara Falls, Fireworks, Sheraton,